 In addition to outstanding clinical training, the Critical Care fellowship at Cleveland Clinic is designed to expose fellows to the scientific underpinnings of clinical practice and to familiarize them with research methodology and biostatistics.
 All fellows are expected to engage in a research project in conjunction with a faculty mentor.
-Our institute employs full time, embedded biostatisticians as a resource to fellows doing research.
-Research opportunities are broad and include both clinical and laboratory-based topics ranging from ARDS to critical care resource utilization, critical care ultrasound, ICU quality improvement or ventilator management.
-Our institute enjoys access to large institutional databases that interested fellows may leverage as part of their research.
-Fellows are expected to present their research at one of the annual professional society meetings and are encouraged to prepare a manuscript for submission to a scientific or clinical journal.
+Our institute employs full time, embedded biostatisticians as a free resource for fellows doing research.
+Research opportunities are broad and include both clinical and laboratory-based topics ranging from ARDS, critical care ultrasound, ICU quality improvement, education, simulation, or ventilator management.
+Our institute enjoys access to large institutional databases that fellows may leverage as part of their research.
+Fellows are expected to present their research at one of the annual professional society meetings and are to prepare a manuscript for submission to a scientific or clinical journal.

-A structured mentoring process is essential to ensuring the success of research training during fellowship.
-All fellows meet with the program directors and department chair on a twice-yearly (as well as an ad hoc) basis to discuss their clinical, research, and career interests.
+A structured mentoring process is essential to ensuring the success of research training during fellowship and to foster our commitment to developing leaders in critical care medicine.
+All fellows meet with the program directors on a twice-yearly (as well as an ad hoc) basis to discuss their clinical, research, and career interests.
 One goal of these meetings is to direct the fellow to specific faculty members to serve as a research and career mentor.
 Together, the fellow and mentor will outline career objectives, a research topic, and necessary education or clinical experiences to meet those goals.
-It is expected that the faculty member and fellow will work together throughout the remainder of fellowship to ensure progress as well as to provide ongoing research and career support.
+It is expected that the faculty mentor and fellow will work together throughout the remainder of fellowship to ensure progress as well as to provide ongoing research and career support.

 2nd Year Biostatistics Course

-A ten-month lecture series is provided to the fellows focusing on a detailed introduction to the theory and application of statistical techniques that are commonly used in clinical research.
-Topics include: probability distribution, graphical presentation of data, frequency distributions, measures of central tendency and dispersion, one-sample and two-sample inference (hypothesis testing), interval estimation (confidence intervals), sample size and power calculations, measures of association, t-tests, non-parametric analysis, and analysis of variance, chi-square test, applications of sample size and statistical power, correlation and linear regression, survival analysis and Cox multivariate regression.
-This course seeks to fulfill the need to better understand medical statistics as it pertains to practicing evidence based medicine, communicating treatment outcome probability to patients and interpreting the results of studies and scientific papers, and in turn improving quality of patient care.
+Our 18-month statistics in medicine lecture series focuses on a detailed introduction to the theory and application of statistical techniques commonly used in clinical research.
+This course seeks to help fellows gain a better understanding of medical statistics as it pertains to practicing evidence based medicine, communicating treatment outcome probability to patients and interpreting the results of studies and scientific papers, and in turn improving quality of patient care.

 We have two biostatisticians within the Respiratory Institute who play a crucial role in ongoing research studies conducted by our fellows and faculty, starting from the phase of shaping the idea of the project to the completion of the abstract or manuscript.
 Fellows are also welcome and encouraged to contact the biostatisticians to discuss and critique articles assigned to them for journal club.